MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportServer.md

 ```

 ### -ActiveUserStatisticsLogPath
 The ActiveUserStatisticsLogPath parameter specifies the location of per user activity statistics log storage.
+The default location depends on your version of Exchange:

+- Exchange 2010: The default location is %ExchangeInstallPath%TransportRoles\\Logs\\ActiveUsersStats.
-The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Hub\\ActiveUsersStats.
+- Exchange 2013 or later: The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Hub\\ActiveUsersStats.

 Setting the value of this parameter to $null disables server statistics logging.

 ```yaml
 Type: LocalLongFullPath